-However, Kuritzkes said for the moment "Reversal of latency is necessary, if not sufficient condition to reduce the reservoir of HIV-infected cells."
-Said Kuritzkes to aidsmap: "Most of the interventions that are likely to eliminate infected cells require the virus to be visible to the system immune.
-The alternative idea, which suppresses viral production permanently in reservoir cells ”-- - as in the study published last week on the inhibitor of Tat "at the moment they seem to involve a pill suppressing latency every day instead of antiretroviral therapy.
+However, Kuritzkes said for the moment “Inversion of latency is a necessary condition, if not a sufficient condition for reducing the reservoir of cells infected by HIV.”
+Kuritzkes told AIDSMAP: “Most interventions that are likely to kill infected cells require the virus to be visible to the immune system.
+The alternative idea, which permanently suppresses viral production in reservoir cells ”-- - as in the study published last week on the inhibitor of a Tat "at the moment they seem to involve a latency-suppressing pill every day instead of antiretroviral therapy.
 This is not really a cure. ”

 Harvesting cells infected with antibodies ...

 … And with CD8 cells…

-...
-And with cells "Natural Killers"
+… And with “Natural Killers” cells

-One of the most challenging challenges of curing research is finding ways to direct the attention of the immune system to cells quickly, from the initial phase of a reactivation event.
+One of the most difficult challenges of cure research is to find ways to direct the immune system's attention to cells quickly, from the initial stage of a reactivation event.
 At this point they are beginning to transcribe pro-viral DNA integrated into pieces of RNA that are cut or spliced.
-These spliced RNA particles will then serve as the individual viral component templates.
-People with cells that contain large amounts of undivided HIV RNA are less likely to undergo reactivation events than people whose cells contain spliced DNA parts.
-As Tat protein is absolutely essential in the process that the DNA splice of HIV that the announcement last week of a small molecule inhibitor of the Tat protein was particularly interesting.
+These spliced RNA particles will then serve as models for individual viral components.
+People with cells that contain large amounts of undivided HIV RNA are less likely to experience reactivation events than people whose cells contain spliced DNA parts.
+As the Tat protein is absolutely essential in the process that splices the DNA of HIV that last week's announcement of a small molecule inhibiting the Tat protein was particularly interesting.

 Maintaining the cure of HIV as a priority

-"How can we end the AIDS epidemic, without a cure?"
+"How can we end the AIDS epidemic without a cure?"
 He asked.

 Towards HIV Cure 2015 and Symposium.
 Vancouver, July 18-19, 2015.